Season 1

 March 13 - April 6, 2003

-by Neil Simon, Cy Coleman and Carolyn Leigh, tells the story of Belle Poitrine, a girl from the wrong side of the tracks and her quest for wealth, culture and social position.
+Little Me, tells the story of Belle Poitrine, a girl from the wrong side of the tracks and her quest for wealth, culture and social position.
 This wildly comic musical comedy was written as a vehicle for Sid Caesar who played all seven men in Belle's life.
 Stephen Underwood will play the Caesar role while Lynne McGhee and Kelly Caufield are featured as older and younger Belle.
 This production is directed by Brian P. Allen with musical direction by Beth Barefoot-Jones.
 It's the biggest little show you'll ever see.

 • Cast: